-If you've heard about 360 cameras, but you're not quite sure what they are, this article is for you.
-In this post, we'll break it down for you without any jargon or hard-to-understand concepts.
-All while using the Insta360 X3 as an example.
-By the end, you'll have a full understanding of what a 360 camera is, how one works, and why you might want to use one.
+Well, this article is for you!
+In this post, we'll break it down without any jargon or hard-to-understand concepts.
+All while using the Insta360 X4 as an example.
+By the end, you'll have a full understanding of what a 360° camera is, how one works, and why you might want to use one.

-The TLDR answer is as follows: A 360 camera is a camera that shoots in all directions at once.
+The TLDR answer is: A 360° camera is a camera that shoots in all directions at once.

 You can then use that footage to frame a traditional square or rectangle video.
 Imagine a sphere with a picture stretched out across it, you can pick any square on the surface of that sphere and use that for your end result.
 This opens up a world of editing possibilities (more on that later).

-A 360 camera works by using two or more lenses to capture a 360-degree view of everything around it.
+A 360° camera works by using two or more lenses to capture a 360° view of everything around it.
 It's a little like having multiple cameras in one, where the camera then stitches these images together into a 360° sphere.
-Using the Insta360 X3 as an example, each of its two lenses captures over 180° (half of 360°), then it stitches using leeway where the images overlap.
+Using the Insta360 X4 as an example, each of its two lenses captures over 180° (half of 360°), then it stitches using leeway where the images overlap.
 This allows for high-quality seamless video or photos.

 Does using one require technical knowledge?

-So you understand how a 360 camera works, but is actually using one simple?
+So you understand how a 360° camera works, but is actually using one simple?
 The short answer is yes.
-Capturing footage with an Insta360 camera doesn't require any technical knowledge.
+Capturing footage with a 360° camera doesn't require any technical knowledge.
 All you have to do is press the shutter button as you would with any other camera.
-It then automatically shoots in all directions, giving you a 360 video ready for you to edit on your phone.
+It then automatically shoots in all directions, giving you a 360° video ready for you to edit on your phone.

 Equirectangular?
 What does that mean?

 While it sounds complicated, there's a great example of an equirectangular projection almost everyone knows.
 The world map.
-While we live on a 360 sphere - otherwise known as planet Earth - when we look at a map, the surface of that sphere is placed on a rectangle.
-The same is true of an equirectangular image outputted by a 360 camera.
-It's the whole 360 sphere being placed onto a rectangular frame.
+While we live on a 360° sphere - otherwise known as planet Earth - when we look at a map, the surface of that sphere is placed on a rectangle.
+The same is true of an equirectangular image outputted by a 360° camera.
+Like we said, it may seem a little complicated, but that's how a 360° camera works, it's the whole 360° sphere being placed onto a rectangular frame.

 Reframing

-One of the coolest things about 360 cameras is that you can reframe your footage.
-This means you can take your 360-degree video and create a regular rectangular video that focuses on the most important parts of the scene.
-In other words, you don't need to aim the camera.
+One of the coolest things about 360° cameras is that you can reframe your footage.
+This means you can take your 360-degree video and create a regular flat video that focuses on the most important parts of the scene.
+In other words, you don't need to aim the camera!
 You can also show multiple views in one video by switching the camera direction (see below as an example).
 Here's a post that dives deep into this topic, but we'll keep it brief for this article.

 Reframing is handy for sharing your videos on social media, where people are used to seeing regular rectangular videos.
 Typically you'll find 9:16 (as on TikTok/Reels), 1:1 (as on a standard Instagram image), or 16:9 (as on YouTube) aspect ratios on social media.
 All these can be framed easily within the Insta360 app.